timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 module.exports = new Config[process.env.NODE_ENV]()
 {% endcodeblock %}

-See, with the approach, you can describe your configuration easily and clearly in a few lines of code, but with built-in loading dynamical values capability and configuration inheritance and overriding capability.
+See, with the approach, one can describe the configuration easily and clearly in a few lines of code, but with built-in loading dynamical values capability and configuration inheritance and overriding capability.

-In fact, to my experience, it might work better than you expected!
-You can get some other benefits for free:
+In fact, with my suggestions, it might work better than expected!
+Here are the additional free benefits:

-1. You just need one set of configuration when you deploying your app to cloud or cluster.
-Because all the host specific configurations are usually provided via the environment variables.
+1. Only one configuration is needed when  the app deployed to the cloud.
+Because all the host specific configurations are usually provided via the environment variables in Paas.
-2. You might have some simple and straight forward logic in your configuration, which could be very useful if you have some naming convention in your configuration.
-But complicated or tricky logic should be strictly avoid, because it is hurts to readability and maintainability.
+2. Have some simple and straightforward logic in the configuration, which could be very useful, especially if there is some naming convention in the configuration.
+But complicated or tricky logic should be strictly avoided, because it is hurts the readability and maintainability.
-3. You can easily write test to test your configuration, to make sure your app is properly configured.
-It could be very handy when you have complicated inheritance relationship between configurations, or you have some simple logics in your configuration.
+3. Easy to write tests for configurations, to ensure the values are properly set.
+It could be very handy when there are complicated inheritance relationships between configurations, or have some simple logic in your configuration.
-4. Avoid to instantiate and execute the code doesn't related to your current environment, which could be helpful to avoid unnecessary error due to lack of something in specific environment, and avoid overhead to parse and instantiate some expensive resources.
+4. Avoid to instantiate and execute the code that isn’t related to the current environment, which could be helpful to avoid overhead to instantiate unused expensive resources or to avoid errors caused because of incompatibility between environments.
-5. You will get runtime error when the configuration for the environment doesn't exists.
+5. Get runtime error when the configuration for the environment doesn’t exist.